SQU4NCH/SQU4NCH.github.io/_pages/whoami.md

 ## ~$ Whoami

-- I'm a Cyber Security Auditor and Pentester
+- I'm a Pentester Specialist
 - Studying web hacking, web API security, and mobile exploitation
 - Currently preparing for the OSWE certifications